baumrock/RockPageBuilder/docs/quickstart.md

 ## Frontend GUI

-<div class='uk-alert uk-alert-danger'>Note: To use Frontend Editing you need to install the core Frontend Editing module and make sure your user's have the `page-edit-front` permission!</div>
+<div class='uk-alert uk-alert-warning'>Note: To use Frontend Editing you need to install the core Frontend Editing module and make sure your user's have the `page-edit-front` permission!</div>

 As soon as you are logged in and hover over a block you will get the UI for all available block actions: